owentechnologist/roach-battleship/README.md

 pip3 install -r requirements.txt
 ```

-4. initialize a cockroach database to act as a vectorDB:
+## install and Initialize a cockroach database to act as a vectorDB:

 ** download cockroachdb binary (you can use a single instance for testing)